hibakhatib/FilmAnalysisViz/README.md

 # FilmAnalysisViz
-Learning about Shiny Dashboards by visualizing Movie Data from Kaggle in R
+Learning about Shiny Dashboards by visualizing movie data from Kaggle in R

 ## View the Dashboard App